Garnier commits to Green Beauty

 Most plastics that Garnier uses in our packaging today are PET (Polyethylene Terephtalate), PP (Polypropylene) and PE (Polyethylene).
 These materials can be recycled and reused several times and are the most recycled plastic materials in the world.
 PCR (Post-Consumer Recycled) plastics are recycled from plastic waste derived from consumer products.
 Garnier has committed to using 100% PCR plastics or bio-sourced plastics by 2030.

 Garnier believes it’s our responsibility to raise awareness about what parts of our products can be recycled.
 We are developing videos and tutorials on different types of plastic and diverse recycling streams.

 We have based our strategy going forward for achieving eco-designed packaging on 4 pillars: using recycled materials, redesigning and innovating, reusing and recycling.

-In 2019, our use of recycled plastic saved 3670 tons of virgin plastic.
-By the end of 2020, all Fructis plastic bottles will be made of 100% recycled plastic in Europe and the US.
-Using recycled plastic will save 7000 tons of virgin plastic overall in 2020.
-By 2025 all of our products will be made with zero virgin plastic, and all of our packaging will be recyclable, reusable or compostable, saving 37,000 tons of virgin plastic per year.
+In 2022, our use of recycled plastic saved 15 800 tons of virgin plastic.
+By 2030, all of our products will be made with zero virgin plastic, and all of our packaging will be recyclable, reusable or compostable, saving 40 000 tons of virgin plastic per year.

 We are partnering with the NGO Plastics for Change and will recycle tons of plastic and provide waste pickers with a stable income and access to social services in India.
+Our first plastic collection center opened in 2022, in Chennai, India.
 We also feel it’s our responsibility to encourage our consumers to recycle.
-In this way, we will reduce the leakage of plastic into the environment.
+This way, we will reduce the leakage of plastic into the environment.